<>

 Noteworthy:

 The salvation of the city that took on triumphant proportions was attributed by the Byzantines to the Virgin Mary.
 Patriarch Sergius, the young Konstantinos, with all his officials and the people filled the Church of the Theotokos at Vlachernae on the Golden Horn and they prayed all night singing praises to the Virgin Mary without sitting.
-Hence the title of the Hymn "Akathistos", in Greek meaning “not seated”.
+Hence the title of the Hymn Akathistos, in Greek meaning “not seated”.
 It was one of the most beautiful moments in the history of Byzantium.

 Aftermath: